invitae/uta/README.md

 1. Pick a UTA version as the base (ex. "uta_20210129b")

-2. Setup local Docker container running UTA Postgresql database follow the steps above (`Installing with Docker`) to pull image, start and populate. __NOTE__...it does take about 5 minutes for the local database is ready.
+2. Setup local UTA Postgresql database Docker container by following the steps above (`Installing with Docker`). __NOTE__...It takes about 5 minutes before the local database is ready.

-3. Setup local Docker volume for SeqRepo.
-This can be done by running the following two commands. __NOTE__...this step does require aourn ~13Gb of local disk space and takes roughly 30 minutes to complete.
-You need to wait until the `Docker run` command completes.
+3. Setup local SeqRepo Docker volume.
+This can be done by running the following two commands. __NOTE__...this step does require around ~13Gb of local disk space and takes roughly 30 minutes to complete.
+You need to wait until the `Docker run` command completes before moving to the next step.

         $ docker pull biocommons/seqrepo
         $ docker run --name seqrepo biocommons/seqrepo